troykyo/dssloopholes.github.io/category/business/Economic resilience.md

 #### Adaptability to Changing Market Conditions

 Economic resilience in the fashion domain requires the ability to adapt to changing market conditions.
-This includes monitoring and analyzing market trends, consumer preferences, and competitive dynamics.
+This includes monitoring and analyzing market trends, user preferences, and competitive dynamics.
 Fashion businesses need to stay agile and flexible, adjusting their product offerings, pricing strategies, and marketing approaches to meet evolving customer demands and market trends.
 This adaptability helps fashion companies stay competitive and relevant in the face of economic uncertainties.

 #### Diversification of Product Portfolio